 10. Admin Functionality

 The sellers on an online marketplace need to have control over everything that happens in their store.
-So, this feature will help marketplace operators attract vendors to get enlisted to their marketplace.
+So, this feature will help marketplace operators attract vendors to get enlisted in their marketplace.

 Hope you’re now more clear about What is a Marketplace and how an online marketplace works.